 • Establish regular meeting schedules with each candidate you supervise.
 As a note, you should aim to reschedule as little as possible.
 If you do need to reschedule a meeting, move it within 24 hours of the original time.
 Repeatedly postponing meetings may send your candidate the wrong message.

 • Ask questions that require a reflective or explanatory answer.
 For example, “What have you felt most/least confident in doing this week?”
 “What resources are you using to help complete this task?”
-“Is there any task you need me to provide more coaching or explanation for?”
+“Are there any tasks you need me to provide more coaching or explanation for?”

 • Discuss specific, recent examples of work situations or tasks.
 Use virtual platform tools such as white boards, screen sharing, etc., to view work as you discuss it.

-• Talk more than just about work-related topics.
-This will assist in creating an open space for your candidates to feel heard and for you to properly support them.
+• Talk about more than work-related topics.
+Light-hearted chit-chat can assist in creating an open space for your candidates to feel heard and help build trust in your relationship.

-• Review their AXP progress and discuss tasks in the experience program to assess your candidate’s competency level.
+• Review their AXP progress and discuss AXP tasks to assess your candidate’s competency level and build a plan to help them earn their license.

 • Create a plan or strategy for professional development based on upcoming opportunities.